msg43/Knowledge_Chipper/README.md

 ### Python API

-The Knowledge Chipper provides a comprehensive Python API for integration:
+Skip the Podcast Desktop provides a comprehensive Python API for integration:

 ```python
 from src.knowledge_system import KnowledgeSystem